Religion in Transnistria: Islam

-Today Islam is one of the smallest religions in Transnistria, with the majority of the population being Orthodox or atheist, but until the beginning of the 20th century it was professed by a significant amount.
+Today Islam is one of the smallest religions in Transnistria, with the majority of the population being Orthodox or atheist, but until the beginning of the 20th century it was professed by a significant number.
 It was centered in the city of Bender, the former center of Ottoman power in the region.

 The history of the spread of Islam in the region began after the Turkish Sultan Suleiman the Magnificent defeated the Principality of Moldavia in August 1538.
 The mixed Romanian–Slavic population on the left bank of the Dniester was left open to the wild steppes from the east and was defeated.
 After fierce battles, the Turks occupied the entire territory of Moldavia, turning it into an Ottoman vassal.
 The city of Tighina, as well as the 18 villages adjacent to it, were turned into a Turkish raya called Bender.
 On the site of the former citadel, the famous Ottoman architect Mimar Sinan designed a more advanced fortification called the Bender Fortress.
 Budjak Tatars settled behind its walls, forming the basis of local Muslims for more than 200 subsequent years.

 In 1789, during the Russo-Turkish war, Prince Potemkin allowed the entire Muslim population of the besieged city to leave it with the possibility of selling houses, property and livestock.
 Most Muslims went to Dobruja, becoming muhacirs.
 On the map compiled in the same year, four mosques can be seen located on the territory of the fortress.
-Bender itself finally ceded to the Russian Empire only in November 1806, and officially only in 1812.
+Bender itself was finally ceded de facto to the Russian Empire only in November 1806, and de jure not until 1812.

 Judaism

 There are 4 synagogues in Transnistria, being in Tiraspol, Bender, Dubăsari and Rîbnița.
-There are no rabbis in Transnistria, so religious rites are performed by Jewish hazzans who live in the territory of the Republic of Moldova.
+There are no rabbis in Transnistria, so religious rites are performed by Jewish hazzans who live in the controlled territory of the Republic of Moldova.
 Transnistrian Jews are united in the Association of Jewish Communities.